ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 | 9 - Hydrate in Service Line | 57 (0) | 150 (0) | 0 | 207 (0) |
 | Total | 1119 (1025) | 1089 (939) | 20 | 2228 (1984) |

 Fig. 5 shows a scatter map with all the real instances.
-The oldest instance occurred in the middle of 2011 and the most recent one in the middle of 2023.
-In addition to the total number of considered wells (42), this map provides an overview of the distributions of the instances over time and between wells.
+The oldest instance occurred in the middle of 2011 and the most recent in the middle of 2023.
+In addition to the total number of considered wells (42), this map provides an overview of the distributions of the instances over time and across wells.

 <table align="center" style="margin: 0px auto;">
   <tr>